GoogleChrome/web.dev/src/site/content/en/blog/web-codecs/index.md

 No matter where they are coming from, frames can be encoded into `EncodedVideoChunk` objects with a `VideoEncoder`.

-Before encoding, `VideoEncoder` needs to be given two javascript objects:
+Before encoding, `VideoEncoder` needs to be given two JavaScript objects:

 +   Init dictionary with two functions for handling encoded chunks and errors.
 These functions are developer-defined and can't be changed after